Cardinals–Seahawks rivalry: 2012–2018: Fight for NFC West supremacy

 The following year, the Cardinals won the NFC West for the first time since 2009 with a 13–3 record.
 The Seahawks, meanwhile, suffered a Super Bowl hangover with a 10–6 record.
 The two teams split their meetings, with the Cardinals winning the Week 10 meeting in Seattle 39–32, and the Seahawks blowing out the Cardinals 36–6 in the season finale in Arizona.
 Both teams once again made the playoffs, and both would go on to lose to eventual NFC champion Carolina, with the Seahawks falling in the Divisional Round and the Cardinals in the NFC Championship Game.
 This is the last time both teams made the playoffs in the same season to date.

 The Cardinals and Seahawks played to a 6–6 tie in their Week 7 Sunday Night meeting in Arizona, which was also the first tie on Sunday Night Football.
 Cardinals kicker Chandler Catanzaro and his Seattle counterpart, Stephen Hauschka, each missed field goals that would have won the game for either team.
 Catanzaro, however, kicked the game-winning field goal during the meeting in Seattle that gave the Cardinals a 34–31 victory.
 Seattle won the NFC West with a 10–5–1 record, while the Cardinals missed the playoffs with a 7–8–1 record, their first losing season since 2012.

-Both teams missed the playoffs in 2017, with a Week 17 Cardinals victory in Seattle sealing Seattle's playoff fate.
+Both teams missed the playoffs in 2017, with a Week 17 Cardinals victory in Seattle sealing the Seahawks' playoff fate.
 Both Arians and Palmer retired after the season, with Palmer missing both meetings against Seattle again, this time due to a broken arm sustained in Week 7.
+When starting with the Cardinals, Palmer would ultimately go undefeated in Seattle with a 3–0 record with the team at CenturyLink Field, and Arians would have a 4–1 record at the stadium as Arizona's coach.
 The Seahawks would go 10–6 in 2018 and sweep the Cardinals, who finished with a league-worst 3–13 record to clinch the first overall pick in the following draft.